• Skip to primary navigation

 Valentina K. Wein

-Baked Chimichurri Salmon is full of delicious, fresh ingredients and it’s ridiculously easy to make.
-Perfect for a busy weeknight, and definitely beautiful and impressive enough for a weekend dinner party.
+Baked Chimichurri Salmon is full of delicious, fresh ingredients and it’s so easy to make.
+Perfect for a busy weeknight, and beautiful and impressive enough for a weekend dinner party.

 5 from 11 votes